 Social Science Matrix Working Groups, Spring 2020

-Social Science Matrix invites proposals from faculty, graduate students, and researchers for interdisciplinary working groups for Spring 2020.
+Social Science Matrix is currently reviewing proposals from faculty, graduate students, and researchers for interdisciplinary working groups for Spring 2020.
 As UC Berkeley’s cross-disciplinary incubator, Matrix seeks to encourage scholarly collaboration across and beyond the social science division and facilitate rigorous explorations of emerging research areas.

 Working groups can be formed around any topic or theme and may include scholars from humanities and sciences departments.
 Successful applicants will define a compelling topic, outline a few key readings or proposed events, and provide a list of potential participants and discussants.
 Priority will be given to groups that have membership from two or more disciplines.

-Matrix working groups will be invited to schedule their monthly meetings at Matrix and will receive administrative support in coordinating and reserving space in our offices.
+Matrix working groups are invited to schedule their monthly meetings at Matrix and receive administrative support in coordinating and reserving space in our offices.
 Matrix will also produce profiles of the different reading groups and will provide a platform for each group to create a blog, which will be hosted on our website.